 Bottom line: a “natural” ingredient doesn’t necessarily determine its safety or its suitability, so choose clean beauty products that are transparent about their ingredients and are purposeful in their formulation.

-“We believe in transparency, clean science, and purposeful formulation.”
+“We believe in

 3. Sustainable and natural don’t always align